pankajbatra/foodie/README.md

 * Orders should have a history about the date and time of the status changing
 * Both Regular Users and Restaurant Owners should be able to see a list of the orders
 * Restaurant Owners have the ability to block a User
 * REST API.
 Make it possible to perform all user actions via the API, including authentication
-* In any case, you should be able to explain how a REST API works and demonstrate that by creating functional tests that use the REST Layer directly.
-Please be prepared to use REST clients like Postman, cURL, etc. for this purpose.
-* If it’s a web application, it must be a single-page application.
-All actions need to be done client-side using AJAX, refreshing the page is not acceptable.
-* Functional UI/UX design is needed.
-You are not required to create a unique design, however, do follow best practices to make the project as functional as possible.
-* Write unit and e2e tests.

 * How to run the test suite: rspec --format doc